ClumsyLee/wordament_helper/README.md

 And Wordament AI is a tool to help you (or, me) to get a "better" score in the game.

-At present it only supports Unix-like systems (Linux, OS X, etc.), because of color
+At present it only supports Unix-like systems (Linux, OS X, etc.).

 ## Features

-Arrow
+Short responsing time.

+Visual solutions displayed in color.

 ## Installation